 Theme 3: Biogeochemical cycling and trophic state development in warm water ecosystems

-Our understanding of tropical aquatic ecology and the key mechanisms behind regime shifts (such as eutrophication) lags behind that of temperate systems.
+Our understanding of tropical aquatic ecology and the key mechanisms behind regime shifts (such as eutrophication) lags behind that of temperate systems and often hinges on assumptions formed from limited observations (Fadum and Hall 2023).
 My research works to correct this imbalance while advancing our broader understanding of aquatic ecosystem biogeochemistry.
-This body of research is largely grounded in my dissertation work which was focused on tropical lakes.
 One unique feature of many tropical lakes is the high temperatures (> 20 °C) of the anoxic water column in lakes which maintain stable seasonal stratification.
 These warm and anoxic conditions support anaerobic metabolisms that are otherwise thermally constrained at higher latitudes.
 I am particularly interested in how this unique thermophysical structure dictates the fate of anthropogenically sourced nutrients.
-This work is not only critical to understanding contemporary tropical lake ecology but offers insight into the ecosystem ecology of subtropical and mid-latitude lakes under future climate scenarios.

 Past and current research supported by...